Caution: This Erotica Sex Story contains strong sexual content, including Ma/ft, Consensual, Romantic, Fiction, First, Oral Sex, Petting, Slow, .

 “No it isn’t,” I said.
 There was something rather unsettling about that concept; sort of communistic or extreme socialism; you have free will as long as it’s what we tell you to do or think.
 “I could get up right now and leave.
 Nothing is preordained,” I added with certainty.

 “Yes it is.
 Trust me.
 I know these things,” he said with a friendly smile.
 “For instance, I know, despite never having met you, that you are twenty-two years old, almost broke, have written two novels and sold neither.
-I know you have no car, live in a small one-room apartment, and will have a Michelina’s frozen dinner tonight,” adding with a smile, “Although which variety of the three in your freezer, I don’t know.”
+I know you have no car, live in a small one-room apartment, and will have a Michelina’s frozen dinner tonight,” he informed me conversationally, adding with a smile, “although which variety of the three in your freezer, I don’t know.”

 I smiled a bit sarcastically.
 “In that case, I shall stop and have a burger on the way home.”